Search Menu Toggle

 Arrow icon

-We’re investing in capital delivery projects, replacing and installing new mains pipes to reduce future leaks and bursts which helps reduce water wastage and leaves more water in our environment.
+We’re investing in capital delivery projects where we replace and install new water mains pipes to reduce future leaks and bursts which helps reduce water wastage.
+Last year we fixed 16,000 leaks and have cut leakage by 19.4% over the past five years – saving 39 million litres of water every day.

 By reducing the amount we take, more water is left in the environment.
 We face many challenges including population growth and climate change and are actively planning to create a secure and environmentally sustainable water supply in the future.
 For more information about the plans we are putting in place to meet these challenges, please see our Water Resources Management Plan.